 Why symptoms affect teens and young adults more severely remains unclear.

 If kissing is a factor in spreading mono, it may be that the higher levels of saliva exchange lead to more severe symptoms.

-Another theory is that younger children gradually build up an immunity to the virus if they are exposed from a lower age, as often happens in developing countries.
+Another theory is that younger children gradually build up an immunity to the virus if exposure occurs from a lower age, as happens in some countries.

 It is unclear how they get the virus.
 One possiblity is that parents, as carriers, pass the virus on to their children when it reactivates and sheds.
 The amount of virus spread from a parent’s past infection may be lower, causing fewer, milder symptoms in a child.

 If a child has mild mono symptoms, a parent may think this is a cold or flu, especially if fever and a sore throat are the main symptoms.